One-Shot Method for Computing Generalized Winding Numbers: Related Work

-\paragraph{Ray Casting} Our work is influenced by works on ray casting to voxelize shapes \cite{nooruddinSimplificationRepairPolygonal2003,houstonUnifiedApproachModeling}. \new{The surfaces they focus on have no true boundary, albeit might be composed of multiple components due to noise, so they perform a inside-outside test; ours may have a boundary, so the definition of insidedness is not binary and is better captured by the notion of generalized winding number.}
+A closely related concept is a solid angle, which for a surface is defined as generalized winding number (without normalization) modulo $4\pi$, so it does not measure the number of turns the surface makes around a point, nor does it change under a flip of surface orientation \cite{PerspectivesWindingNumbers2023}.
+We are focusing on the full winding number, the signed solid angle, that includes the multiplicity and depends on the orientation.
+The solid angle can be similarly defined and effectively computed for a space \emph{curve} \cite{solid_angle_curve,chern2024area,binyshMaxwellTheorySolid2018}.
+Note that in 3D we always compute a winding number of a \emph{surface}, albeit sometimes not discretized. \textbf{Ray Casting.} Our work is influenced by works on ray casting to voxelize shapes \cite{nooruddinSimplificationRepairPolygonal2003,houstonUnifiedApproachModeling}.
+The surfaces they focus on have no true boundary, albeit might be composed of multiple components due to noise, so they perform an inside-outside test; ours may have a boundary, so the definition of insidedness is not binary and is better captured by the notion of generalized winding number.